igsr/gca_1000genomes_website/data-portal/data-collections/phase-3.md

 * Files listing the [samples](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) used in the work (.ped and panel)
 * [VCF files](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) containing the variants detected and additional genotype VCF files listing genotypes for each individual at each variant location (provided per chromosome due to file size)

 Considerable additional information can be found in the supplementary material of the publications mentioned above.
+Further [background and information on data reuse](/1000-genomes-summary) are also available.